Food industry and supercritical CO2 extraction

 Some health-friendly or harmful substances such as polycyclic aromatic hydrocarbons, polychlorinated biphenyls, veterinary drugs, etc., which are present in foods, can also be extracted by supercritical fluid extraction techniques.

 There are also some harmful substances mainly from pesticide residues and environmental pollution.
-Valverde studied the residual pesticides in rice, wild rice and wheat by supercritical extraction technology at an extraction pressure of 20 MPa, extraction temperature.
 At 50 °C, CO2 combined with methanol as an entrainer can successfully extract pesticide residues, and the effect is much better than the traditional use of ethyl acetate as an extraction solvent.

 Some substances in some foods are non-toxic but reduce the overall quality of the food.
 For example, in the presence of free fatty acids in olive oil, soybean oil, grapefruit oil, etc., the extract can be deacidified by countercurrent supercritical fluid extraction.

-Compared with the traditional chemical extraction process, this technology has great The advantage is that the content of deacidified oil, free fatty acid in the raffinate and the content of volatile compounds in the separator can be obtained.
+Compared with the traditional chemical extraction process, this CO2 extraction process has a great advantage in that the content of deacidified oil, a free fatty acid in the raffinate, and the content of volatile compounds in the separator can be obtained.
 There are also some volatile compounds extracted from inactive dry yeast.
-A similar method is also used for the separation of essential oils, the recovery of essential oils, the extraction of natural vitamin E from wheat germs in agricultural by-products, and the extraction of oxyglycerols from shark liver oil.
+A similar method is also used for the separation of essential oils, the recovery of essential oils, the extraction of natural vitamin E from wheat germs in agricultural by-products, and the extraction of polyglycerols from shark liver oil.